Data Visualization Education

 • For school climate, we reviewed the following: The Foundation for Individual Rights and Expression (FIRE) surveys undergraduates about their perceptions of and experiences with free speech on their campuses.
 We pulled the data from FIRE’s 2024 College Free Speech Rankings and reviewed the following three questions for various colleges and universities: “FIRE Q2: How comfortable would you feel doing the following on your campus?
 Expressing disagreement with one of your professors about a controversial political topic in a written assignment,” “FIRE Q3: How comfortable would you feel doing the following on your campus?
 Expressing your views on a controversial political topic during an in-class discussion,” and “FIRE Q12: How clear is it to you that your college administration protects free speech on campus?”
 We also reviewed whether a college or university had adopted the Chicago Statement, a model free speech policy statement, via data collected by FIRE.

-• For the curriculum review, we reviewed the data derived from the American Council of Trustees and Alumni’s (ACTA’s) “What Will They Learn?” dataset.
+• For the curriculum review, we reviewed the data derived from the American Council of Trustees and Alumni’s (ACTA’s) “What Will They Learn?” database.
 ACTA grades institutions from “A+” to “F” based on whether the schools “require all undergraduates to complete courses in Composition, Literature, Foreign Language, U.S. Government or History, Economics, Mathematics, and Natural Science that meet carefully defined criteria.”

 • For the return on investment component, we reviewed the data on the average administrative cost per student.
 How Colleges Spend Money tracks the administrative cost per student as a “measure of expenditures per student for day-to-day executive operations of the institution, not including student services or academic management.”
 We also looked at the average post-graduation income using the “median earnings” data collected by College Scorecard.